nithilans060306/WildGuard/README.md

 WildGuard uses **RT-DETR (Real-Time DEtection TRansformer)** as its primary object detector.
 The architecture consists of a backbone, an Efficient Hybrid Encoder, IoU-aware Query Selection, and a Transformer Decoder & Head, providing an end-to-end detection pipeline.

-The backbone extracts multi-scale features from the input image, while the hybrid encoder processes these features through AIFI and CCFM before passing selected high-quality features to the decoder. :contentReference[oaicite:1]{index=1}

-## RT-DETR Model Architecture

-WildGuard uses **RT-DETR (Real-Time DEtection TRansformer)** as its primary object detector.
-The architecture consists of a backbone, an Efficient Hybrid Encoder, IoU-aware Query Selection, and a Transformer Decoder & Head, providing an end-to-end detection pipeline.

 The backbone extracts multi-scale features from the input image, while the hybrid encoder processes these features through AIFI and CCFM before passing selected high-quality features to the decoder.

 ![RT-DETR Model Architecture](assets/architecture/rtdetr_architecture.png)